TOEIC® Question Structure: Understand and Answer Without Hesitation

 - "When does the conference start?"

-Many candidates lose points in Part 2 because they only focus on the interrogative word without listening to the end of the question.
+Many test-takers lose points in Part 2 because they focus only on the interrogative word without listening to the end of the question.
 However, the key information is often found there.

 Summary Table: Interrogative Words and Expected Answer Types

-You must be careful because TOEIC® designers often play on similar sounds to create traps.
-One of the common traits among candidates who make the best progress is that they practice these pairs from the beginning to avoid falling into these traps.
+You must be vigilant because TOEIC® designers often play on similar sounds to create traps.
+One thing candidates who improve the most have in common is working on these pairs from the start to avoid falling into these traps.

 Audio Question: "When will the shipment arrive?"

-Trap: An answer mentioning a location (confusion with “Where”)
+Trap: Answer mentioning a location (confusion with “Where”)

 Correct Answer: "By the end of next week" (time information)